-The formation, assembly and evolution of cosmic structures are orchestrated by gravitational collapse.
+The formation, assembly and evolution of cosmic structures is orchestrated by gravitational collapse.
 The non-linearity of this process precludes a fully-predictive analytic theory of structure formation, requiring that the confrontation of theoretical expectations with observational measurements must generally proceed via numerical simulations.
-The predictions of cosmological simulations based on the prevailing $\Lambda$ -cold dark matter ( $\Lambda$ CDM) paradigm, in the regime where those outcomes are determined primarily by gravitational forces, have been corroborated by a diverse range of observational tests.
-These include, but are not limited to, cosmic shear induced by large-scale structure (e.g. Fu et al. 2008), the abundance of brightest cluster galaxies (e.g. Rozo et al. 2010), tests of the cosmic expansion rate (e.g. Blake et al. 2011a) and the distance- redshift relation (e.g. Blake et al. 2011b), redshift-space distortions of the two-point correlation function (e.g. Beutler et al. 2012) and doi:10.1093/mnras/stv725
+The predictions of cosmological simulations based on the prevailing Λ -cold dark matter (Λ CDM) paradigm, in the regime where those outcomes are determined primarily by gravitational forces, have been corroborated by a diverse range of observational tests.
+These include, but are not limited to, cosmic shear induced by large-scale structure (e.g. Fu et al. 2008), the abundance of brightest cluster galaxies (BCGs, e.g. Rozo et al. 2010), tests of the cosmic expansion rate (e.g. Blake et al. 2011a) and the distance-redshift relation (e.g. Blake et al. 2011b), redshift-space distortions of the 2-point correlation function (e.g. Beutler et al. 2012) and the luminosity-distance relation of type Ia supernovae (e.g. Suzuki et al. 2012).